UD-CISC374/type-warrior/egdd.md

 *What do they need to know prior to trying this game?*

 - Prior to the game, players need to have basic knowledge of the keyboard keys layout.
-- Prior to the game, players need to be able to spell simple words such as "move", "swing", "cast", etc.
+- Prior to the game, players need to be able to spell simple words such as "move", "attack", "cast", etc.

 ## Assessment Measures